ostinelli/gin.io/docs/testing.md

 ---
 layout: docs
-title: ZEBRA.IO | Testing
+title: GIN.IO | Testing
 ---

 # Testing
-Testing is supported out of the box in Zebra.
+Testing is supported out of the box in Gin.
 The main testing framework is [Busted](http://olivinelabs.com/busted/), which has an [RSpec](http://rspec.info/)-like syntax.
 If you ever used [Jasmine](http://pivotal.github.io/jasmine/) you'll feel right at home.

-In addition, Zebra provides test helpers for you to use.
+In addition, Gin provides test helpers for you to use.

 #### Controllers
-Controller Tests in Zebra are actually integration tests.
+Controller Tests in Gin are actually integration tests.
 An instance of OpenResty nginx will be started and a real request will be issued to a test server.

-The main Zebra test helper you'll need to use is the function `hit`, that will perform the integration test for you.
+The main Gin test helper you'll need to use is the function `hit`, that will perform the integration test for you.

 Here's an example of a controller test (file located in `./spec/controllers/1/info_controller_spec.lua`):